nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 Anyway, putting it down on paper is step one.
 You can place plants before digging any holes and draw landscape edging or decor before buying.

 If you're going to be buying pebbles as we did, then you'll definitely need to be doing some math which is where a drawing also helps.
+Writing down all your measurements and where they are is a huge help in keeping everything organized.

 ## Creating